graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {initialItems} be an empty list
     - Let {index} be zero.
     - While {result} is not closed:
-      - If {streamDirective} was not provided or {index} is not greater than or equal to {initialCount}:
+      - If {streamDirective} is not defined or {index} is not greater than or equal to {initialCount}:
         - Wait for the next item from {result}.
         - Let {resultItem} be the item retrieved from {result}.
-        - Let {indexPath} be {path} with {index} appended.
+        - Let {itemPath} be {path} with {index} appended.
-        - Let {resolvedItem} be the result of calling {CompleteValue(innerType, fields, resultItem, variableValues, indexPath, subsequentPayloads, asyncRecord)}.
+        - Let {resolvedItem} be the result of calling {CompleteValue(innerType, fields, resultItem, variableValues, itemPath, subsequentPayloads, asyncRecord)}.
         - Append {resolvedItem} to {initialItems}.
         - Increment {index}.
-      - If {streamDirective} was provided and {index} is greater than or equal to {initialCount}:
+      - If {streamDirective} is defined and {index} is greater than or equal to {initialCount}:
         - Call {ExecuteStreamField(label, result, index, fields, innerType, path, asyncRecord, subsequentPayloads)}.
         - Let {result} be {initialItems}.